What is a Trade Mark?

 Register Your Trademark

-Lodge the application together with the receipt of payment at the IPOPNG Office.
+- Lodge the application together with the receipt of payment and cover letter to the IPOPNG Office.

 Why are Trademarks important?